Budget 2025 Highlight

 All States Development

-For this, the total public investment for development in 2025 is expected to be at RM120 billion.
+For Sabah and Sarawak, the MADANI government aims to reduce development gaps through investments in roads, electricity, and clean water.
+The total public investment for development in 2025 is expected to reach RM120 billion.

 Forest City